 Performance

 Versatility is the main draw here, as this tool performs double duty as an excellent wet brush for the shower and a dry brush for daily styling.
 When used with shampoo, the flexible bristles create a rich lather and help dislodge stubborn buildup or dry skin flakes without the aggressive scratching that harder plastic tools might cause.
 It is also surprisingly effective at detangling; because the bristles have a bit of give, they glide through knots rather than ripping them out.
-Users with sensitive scalps often find this to be a gentler option that stimulates blood flow without feeling like they are scraping their skin raw.
+Users with sensitive scalps may find this to be a gentler option that stimulates blood flow without feeling like they are scraping their skin raw.

 The Drawbacks